SpaceX aborts launch attempt of sixth batch of Starlink satellites due to engine power issue

 Cape Canaveral FL (SPX) Mar 16, 2020

 SpaceX aborted a Sunday morning launch of its sixth cluster of 60 Starlink satellites from Florida after already pushing...
-Space Daily Also reported by •TechCrunch
+Space Daily Also reported by •FOXNews.com •TechCrunch